ubuntu/authd/CONTRIBUTING.md

 To build the PAM module, from the top of the source tree run the following commands:

 > [!NOTE]
-> This dependency is required to regenerate the proto files and is only needed once.
+> This command installs the tooling to hook up the Go GRPC modules to protoc.
 > ```shell
-> sudo apt install protoc-gen-go
+> cd tools/
+> grep -o '_ ".*"' *.go | cut -d '"' -f 2 | xargs go install
+> cd ..
 > ```

 Then build the PAM module: